nearform/micro-services-tutorial-iot/step0/README.md

 In this step we have a simple front end for our system.
 Lets start off by installing some dependencies and running it.
 Do the following:

-Start by running `npm install` in the top level directory of the _micro-services-tutorial-iot_ repo.
+If you haven't done so already, start by running `npm install` in the top level directory of the _micro-services-tutorial-iot_ repo.
+Then run the frontend as follows:

 1. `cd frontend/api`
 2. `node index.js`